xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 They can be evenly distributed between one, two or three Fabric Engine (Ramon).
 - 8-slot: 9 SERDES connected to 2 Ramon/FC
 - 16-slot: 6 SERDES connected to 3 Ramon/FC
-- in the future, 4-slot: 18 SERDES connected to 1 Ramon/FC
+- 4-slot: 18 SERDES connected to 1 Ramon/FC

 For the 8-slot chassis: